 How is an online retreat different from an in-person retreat?

-Like an in-person retreat, an online retreat gives you that wonderful immersive experience with a range of coaches, learning about personal growth mindset and empowering you with a new sense of purpose and discernment so you have greater clarity into the life you want to live.
+Like an in-person retreat, an online retreat gives you that wonderful immersive experience with a range of coaches and teachings, learning about personal growth and empowering you with a new sense of purpose and discernment so you have greater clarity into the life you want to live.
 This is what makes online retreats so incredibly powerful, addictive and totally life-changing.

 Online retreats are more cost effective when compared to in-person retreats.
 Without travel, accommodation and chef-prepared food costs, you can get the same immersive experience and quality learning at a fraction of the price.
 Then, if you really love the coaches, you can choose to enrol into one of their personalised courses so you can become more proficient in your favourite wellbeing practices!
 It’s the best of both worlds… an immersive experience that is affordable and non-confrontational.